 Prizes such as free acting lessons, "on set" intern opportunities, etc...

-Each entry receives written critique from judges, a flash drive with movies from 2018, two really cool lanyards, and two awesome VIP passes into the exclusive backstage dinner with judges, directors, and producers. (value over $120)
+Each entry receives written critique from judges, a flash drive with movies from the current festival, two really cool lanyards, and two awesome VIP passes into the exclusive backstage dinner with judges, directors, and producers. (value over $120)

 1. The contest is open to youth ages 12-22, with complete disregard to geographical location, race, hair, religion, creed, sex, ancestry, disabilities, DNA, or military service.